Members

 Stefan Kolev

-Dr. Stefan Kolev (*1981) has been the academic director of the Ludwig Erhard Forum for Economy and Society in Berlin since 2023 and a professor of political economy at the University of Applied Sciences Zwickau (Germany) since 2012.
-His research centers on the history of economic thought, constitutional economics, Austrian economics, and economic sociology.
-He is a research fellow at the Hamburgisches WeltWirtschaftsInstitut (HWWI).
-He has spent sabbaticals at the Ostrom Workshop at Indiana University in Bloomington, the Center for the History of Political Economy at Duke University, and the James Madison Program in American Ideals and Institutions at Princeton University.
+Dr. Stefan Kolev (*1981) is the academic director of the Ludwig Erhard Forum for Economy and Society in Berlin and a professor of political economy at the University of Applied Sciences Zwickau (Germany).
+His research centers on the history of economic thought, especially ordoliberalism and Austrian economics, constitutional economics, and economic sociology.
+He is a co-editor of the ORDO Yearbook for the Order of Economy and Society and of the Journal of Contextual Economics – Schmollers Jahrbuch.
+He has spent sabbaticals at the Ostrom Workshop at Indiana University in Bloomington (USA), the Center for the History of Political Economy at Duke University (USA), and the James Madison Program in American Ideals and Institutions at Princeton University (USA).

 Roger Koppl